apocalypticartcollective/eft/about.md

 - Eric Mathis (early and eternal reader; epical and erical support and encouragement).
 - Carla Mathis (voice direction; script work).
 - Marilyn Mcentyre (editing & encouragement; publishing wisdom).
-- Zoe Maddalena (vibe & inspiration; straight talk; adjacent art collaboration; field trip buddy).
+- Zoe Maddalena (vibe & inspiration; straight talk; art collaborator and field trip buddy).
-- Timo Maddalena (First and Most Reassuring Reader; grounded wisdom).
+- Timo Maddalena (first and most-reassuring reader; grounded wisdom).
+- Spyros Vasiliou and the Athens Elliotts, for the war-time woodcuts that have enriched the story from the very beginning.
-- Michael Toy (soul brother; faithful and universal colaborator; wins arguments with the web).
+- Michael Toy (soul brother; faithful and universal colaborator; websites-r-us).
 - Linda Toy (soul sister; networker; encourager).
 - Erick Jessee (printing and sustainability).
-- Kevin Marks (Original Field Trip Buddy; the other pastor/writer/therapist/artist).
+- Kevin Marks (Field Trip Buddy; the other pastor/writer/therapist/artist).
-- Heather Fosth (third-stage rocket booster).
+- Heather Fosth (third-stage rocket booster; manual labor).
 - Marge Boots (graphics and <cough> typography support).
 - Russ Sampson (Saint Sampson, organizer of the legendary *Tonopolo Apocalypse Readings*, 500+ AQI -- what else you gonna do besides waterski?).
 - Everyone trapped at Tonopolo during the readings.
-- Mike McKenna (audio engineering support; brand loyalist).
+- Mike McKenna, Scott Cunningham, Greg Gibbons for audio engineering support and feedback.
 - Craig Lauchner (prayer and wisdom).
-- A special thanks to the beautiful, patient, supportive wife of the artist, Anghelika Maddalena, who can tell when I'm using all my tools, and not only because I leave them all out; I get to live with her.
+- A special thanks to the beautiful, patient, supportive wife of the artist, Anghelika Maddalena, who can tell when I'm using *all my tools* and not only because I leave them all out; I get to live with her.
-- Finally: the Ineffable Divine, who nevertheless takes a name and human form -- maker, rescuer, comforter, and writing partner (the Word That Orders the Mess, for ordering my mess).
+- Finally: the Ineffable Divine, who nevertheless takes a name and human form -- maker, rescuer, comforter, and writing partner (i.e. the Word That Orders the Mess, for ordering my mess).
 -->

 <br />